Throughout my 20+ years of consulting, I’ve never seen the construction industry as ready for digital transformation as it is now.

 The E&C industry is poised to more accurately measure their progress by leveraging the power of benchmarking once they've adopted new technology.

-A report titled ‘Benchmarking and Improving Construction Productivity’ suggests nine steps to benchmarking and continual process improvements:
+A report titled ‘Benchmarking and Improving Construction Productivity’ suggests nine steps:

 The Associated General Contractors of America (AGC) and its members still utilize many—or all—of these steps when they’re running large projects.